-Edmund is a leading junior, ranked in Chambers and Partners as a leader in financial crime at the London Bar.
-He specialises in serious financial, commercial and organised crime, with particular expertise in complex tax and commercial fraud, corruption, arms-trafficking and brokering, money laundering, large-scale drug-importations and other organised criminal matters.
+He specialises in offences involving complex tax and commercial fraud, as well as in cases of corruption, arms-trafficking and brokering, money laundering, large-scale importations of drugs and firearms, and other serious organised crime.
 In addition to advocacy in substantive offences, he provides advice and representation in proceedings for ancillary matters such as asset forfeiture and confiscation.

 "An extremely good advocate" who is "well prepared and presents cases clearly."

 He is regularly instructed to lead in document heavy and multi-handed cases, frequently involving complex issues of jurisdiction, disclosure, and public interest immunity.
 Since 2007 he has been a member of the Attorney General’s Panel of Special Advocates in cases involving matters of terrorism and National Security and is DV cleared until 2021.
 Since January 2017 he has been First Junior Counsel to the Metropolitan Police, advising on its involvement in the Public Inquiry into the long-term deployment of undercover police officers over the last 50 years.

 In March 2018 he was appointed a Recorder of the Crown Court.